 Reason # 5 – You are focusing on easy exercises and avoiding hard exercises

 While we’re on the topic of exercise (because it’s so important) – one of the most common reasons why people’s knee surgery recovery isn’t going fast enough is their reliance on easy exercises and by contrast, their avoidance of those harder post-op exercises.
 It’s only natural to feel timid or even a little afraid of the more difficult post-surgery exercises for your knee.
 They can be uncomfortable and tense, and you may be worried about hurting your knee after the surgery.
 But avoiding the prescribed harder exercises for your knee in favor of easy exercises that don’t challenge your knee to improve is a serious mistake.
 Your knee needs to gradually regain strength, range of movement and other essential functions after the surgery.
 You can only do this by practicing the regular hard exercises as explained by your physician and/or physical therapist.

 Reason # 6 – You are not using the right type of walking assistive device

 Recovering from knee surgery is not always easy, but as you can see from the information we posted today, there are ways to make your recovery just a little bit faster.
+Have a look at our ice knee wrap with compression before you leave.
+We’re positive that it can help.
 Good luck, and if you have some words of wisdom for our readers on your recovery journey, we’d love to hear them!
 Just leave a comment below.